brendano/ark-tweet-nlp/docs/annot_guidelines.md

 * a big issue with the default tags: 'that' functioning as a pronoun but tagged as D.
  - Kevin points out that always tagging 'that' as a determiner follows the PTB (where the distinction can be seen not in the POS tag but in the containing phrase—the pronoun-like use is annotated as a DT which is its own NP).
  - I have been tagging that/O but those are easy converted as postprocessing if we want to ensure consistency.
+ - similarly, I have noticed a couple instances of all/D which could arguably be pronouns (_all who/that VP_), but I haven't changed these.

 Difficult cases: